Jaden Smith Says He And Sofia Richie Are ‘Just Homies’ After Pair Get Cozy During Beach Visit

 Jaden Smith stirred rumors after photos showed him getting very cozy with friend and model Sofia Richie during a beach visit, but the actor now insists that there’s nothing romantic going on between the pair.

-Smith appeared on Friday’s episode of On Air with Ryan Seacrest, responding to rumors by saying that he and Richie are just good friends despite the pictures that showed them getting very touchy.
+Smith appeared on Friday’s episode of On Air with Ryan Seacrest, and responded to the rumors by saying that he and Richie are just good friends despite the pictures that showed them getting very touchy.

 Smith said he wasn’t aware of the stir that his outing caused on the internet, and insisted that he and Richie have a strictly platonic relationship.
 He added that their outings to the beach have been pretty common, though this one drew even more attention with his newly single pal.